IIEnat/Seismographer/docs/developer_documentation.md

   - `RAW_SECONDS`: `int` for number of seconds of waveform history kept in `/raw` endpoint.
   - `SPEED_FACTOR`: Multiplier for how fast playback should occur.
 Takes a `float`

+## Tests
+Automated tests are provided in the `main/tests/` directory to ensure reliability and correctness of some of the core functionality.
+All tests use the `pytest` framework.

+- **`conftest.py`**
+  Contains shared fixtures and setup code for use across multiple test files.
+This includes sample data generation and configuration overrides.

+- **`test_location_fallbacks.py`**
+  Verifies the logic for fallback when retrieving station locations and primary sources are unavailable.
+Ensures correct handling of missing or malformed location data.

+- **`test_playback_upload.py`**
+  Tests the upload and handling of MiniSEED files in playback mode.
+Checks file validation, error handling, and correct parsing of seismic data for playback.

+- **`test_rms.py`**
+  Validates the RMS calculation functions used for signal amplitude analysis.
+Includes tests for edge cases, such as empty or constant signals, and compares results against expected values.

 ## Suggestions for Future Development